Gwydion

-Gwydion fab Dôn (/cy/) is a magician, hero and trickster of Welsh mythology, appearing most prominently in the Fourth Branch of the Mabinogi, which focuses largely on his relationship with his young nephew, Lleu Llaw Gyffes.
+Gwydion fab Dôn (/cy/) is a magician in Welsh mythology, appearing most prominently in the Fourth Branch of the Mabinogi, which focuses largely on his relationship with his young nephew, Lleu Llaw Gyffes.
 He also appears prominently in the Welsh Triads, the Book of Taliesin and the Stanzas of the Graves.

 The name Gwydion may be interpreted as "Born of Trees".

 Mythological exploits

 War with the South

 Gilfaethwy, nephew to the Venedotian king, Math fab Mathonwy, becomes obsessed with his uncle's virgin foot-holder, Goewin.
 His brother Gwydion conspires to start a war between the north and the south.
 To this end, Gwydion employs his magic powers to steal a number of otherworldly pigs from the Demetian king, Pryderi, who retaliates by marching on Gwynedd.
 During the war, while Math is distracted, the brothers return home and Gilfaethwy rapes Goewin.

 Pryderi and his men march north and fight a battle between Maenor Bennardd and Maenor Coed Alun, but are forced to retreat.
 He is pursued to Nant Call, where more of his men are slaughtered, and then to Dol Benmaen, where he suffers a third defeat.
 To avoid further bloodshed, it is agreed that the outcome of the battle should be decided by single combat between Gwydion and Pryderi.
 The two contenders meet at a place called Y Velen Rhyd in Ardudwy, and "because of strength and valour and magic and enchantment", Gwydion triumphs and Pryderi is killed.
 The men of Dyfed retreat back to their own land, lamenting over the death of their lord.